Conversation Confidence is a collection of tips by Leil Lowndes to improve your social interactions.

-Let yourself free to experience what you’re hearing.
-It helps making an imaginari video of your conversation partner story.
+Let yourself be free to experience what you’re hearing.
+It helps make an imaginary video of your conversation partner’s story.

-How are they saying.
-Are they tense, excited, holding back.. ? look at body language and the underlying emotions
+What are they saying?
+Are they tense, excited, or holding back.. ? look at body language and the underlying emotions

 Expected reaction listening

 Some will tell you some stories to get a certain kind of reaction from you: ask yourself what that reaction is.